hieuvume/fap-beautifier/memory-bank/activeContext.md

 - Content script prepares DOM for React by creating a root element
 - React app renders new UI based on data extracted from the original page
 - Extension can be toggled on/off via storage.local settings

+## Workflow & Process Improvements

+### Feature Implementation Workflow
+1. **Analysis**: Study the legacy code to understand feature requirements and business logic
+2. **Planning**: Break down the feature into modular components, define TypeScript interfaces, and plan data flow
+3. **Design**: Create the component structure, focusing on separation of concerns and reusability
+4. **Implementation**: Build the feature using modern React patterns, provider/context for data, and shared UI components
+5. **Integration**: Ensure the feature works within the current system architecture and is fully responsive
+6. **Testing**: Validate all functionality, edge cases, and user settings persistence
+7. **Documentation**: Update the memory bank (activeContext.md, progress.md, systemPatterns.md) after each major change

+### Key Lessons & Patterns
+- Always use the shared Button and UI components for consistency
+- Persist user settings (like NON_GPA_CODES) in localStorage for a better UX
+- Use dialogs for settings and configuration, with clear labels and icons
+- Refactor and optimize UI for clarity, space, and accessibility
+- Never port legacy code directly; always rewrite with strict typing and modern patterns
+- Document every major change and workflow update in the memory bank

+## Internationalization (i18n) Menu Refactor (2024-06-10)

+### Summary
+- **All menu configuration constants** (`MENU_SIDEBAR`, `MENU_MEGA`, `MENU_MEGA_MOBILE`, `MENU_HELP`, `MENU_ROOT`, etc.) have been fully refactored to use strict i18n keys for all `title` and `heading` fields.
+- **Key Naming Convention:** All keys follow the format `MENU.[FEATURE].[SCOPE].[ELEMENT]` (e.g., `MENU.REGISTRATION_APPLICATION`, `MENU.REGISTER_COURSE_ABROAD`), are uppercase, dot-separated, and English-only.
+- **Scope:** This update covers all sidebar, compact, mega, mobile, and help menus, including all nested and deeply nested menu items.
+- **Code Changes:**
+  - Replaced all hardcoded Vietnamese/English strings in menu configs with i18n keys.
+  - Updated all menu rendering code to use `intl.formatMessage({ id: ... })` for i18n.
+  - Ensured all keys are present in both `en.json` and `vi.json`.
+  - Provided fallback logic in UI for non-string titles (ReactNode support).
+- **Impact:**
+  - Enables robust, scalable multilingual support for all navigation and menu UI.
+  - Greatly improves maintainability and consistency of the codebase.
+  - Simplifies future language additions and menu updates.

+### Process
+- Audited all menu config files for hardcoded strings.
+- Defined and applied a strict i18n key convention for all menu items.
+- Refactored all menu constants and their nested structures to use keys.
+- Updated all menu rendering components to use i18n lookups.
+- Verified all keys are present in translation files and match the new convention.
+- Documented the process and conventions in the memory bank.

+### Next Steps
+- Continue auditing the codebase for any remaining hardcoded user-facing text.
+- Ensure all new features/components follow the i18n key convention from the start.
+- Periodically review translation files for completeness and consistency.
+- Consider automating i18n key checks in CI/CD pipeline.

 ---
 *This file should be updated frequently to reflect the current state of the project.*